blinktrade/BlinkTradeJS/README.md

 ### Execution Reports

-In order the get when a order is executed, you can listen the execution report.
+In order the get when a order is executed, you can listen to the execution report.

 ```js